diku-dk/hpps-e2023-pub/material/2-e-2/README.md

 #### Hints

-* The logic is very similar to the function developed in the Tuesday exercise.
+* The logic is very similar to the function developed in the morning exercise.

 * The loop has two stopping conditions: if the next character exists